 Full Day Tour in VientianeDay 7

 In the morning, we will first visit Wat Si Muang, which is very famous for its supernatural power.
-We then transfer out to see Buddha Park, an enchanting collection of Buddhist and Hindu sculptures on the Mekong Riverside meadow, close to the Friendship Bridge.
+We will then transfer out to see Buddha Park, an enchanting collection of Buddhist and Hindu sculptures on the Mekong Riverside meadow, close to the Friendship Bridge.
 There are approximately 200 religious images dating back over 500 years, which were created by a mysterious monk spreading his philosophy on life and revealing his ideas about the universe.
-Lunch is served in Laos Kitchen Restaurant.
+Lunch will be served in Laos Kitchen Restaurant.

 Visit COPE, an association working to help landmine victims.
 A visit to the center provides in-depth information about the history of the American/Vietnam war and the lasting impact of unexploded ordinances (UXO) in the area and the efforts underway to clear them.

-We then visit Carol Cassidy workshop, which offers a unique opportunity to experience beautiful traditional and contemporary textiles from the country of Laos as well as the superb textiles.
+We will then visit Carol Cassidy workshop, which offers a unique opportunity to experience beautiful traditional and contemporary textiles from the country of Laos as well as the superb textiles.
 Here you can find some of the finest silks in Laos.

 If time permits, we will also visit Talad Sao, which was the important trading center in the past.
 It is now the famous tourist site in Vientiane.
 Transfer back to your hotel.